corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

-We thank our PCI Ecology recommender, Aurelie Coulon, and reviewers, Maxime Dahirel and Andrea Griffin, for their feedback on this preregistration; Dieter Lukas for help polishing the hypotheses, developing an additional dependent variable (flexibility ratio); and assistance in responding to reviewer comments; Ben Trumble for hosting the grackle project via office and lab space; Angela Bond for daily logistical support in the lab; Melissa Wilson Sayres for sponsoring our
+We thank our PCI Ecology recommender, Aurelie Coulon, and reviewers, Maxime Dahirel and Andrea Griffin, for their feedback on this preregistration; Dieter Lukas for help polishing the hypotheses, developing an additional dependent variable (flexibility ratio), and assistance in responding to reviewer comments; Ben Trumble for hosting the grackle project via office and lab space; Angela Bond for daily logistical support in the lab; Melissa Wilson Sayres for sponsoring our